 It’s kind of crazy to chart the success of Epic Games’ Fortnite, especially after it had such an underwhelming start as a pure PVE experience which was later renamed Save the World.
 In the making for years, Save the World didn’t set the charts ablaze when it released.
 Seeing an opportunity after the rise of PUBG, Epic made Fortnite: Battle Royale, and the rest is history.
 Years later, how many people still play Fortnite in 2023, and is it dead?

 In May 2020, Epic announced that Fortnite had a staggering 350 million registered accounts with players spending 3.3 billion hours in-game during the month of April 2020.
-Of course, the worldwide situation may have helped both these numbers, but there’s no baulking at such impressive figures.
+They reiterated this same figure in August 2020 in a lawsuit with Epic.

-It’s important to note, however, that that figure does not exclude secondary or spam accounts, though it’s still a significant milestone, even considering its issues on mobile.
+It’s important to note, however, that those figures do not exclude secondary or spam accounts, though it’s still a significant milestone, even considering its issues on mobile.
 With its significant pop culture status and the game’s free nature, Fortnite has become a game that many people have played.
 That doesn’t answer the question of who’s still playing the game, however, especially now that we’re in Chapter 4.

 In February 2019, popular EDM artist Marshmello held an in-game concert “played” by 10.7 million people.
 This overtook the previous record held by the rocket event of Season 4, which brought in 8.3 million players.
 On a similar note, the game enjoyed a peak player count for a non-event for a single day with 7.6 million players on February 16th, 2019.
 For comparison, the most popular games on Steam struggle to crack a million players for a day.